filipmachalowski/ArticleCreator/README.md

 ### 6. Output

-The generated article will be saved in `artykul.html`.
+The generated article content will be saved in `artykul.html`.
 The file will be overwritten each time the script runs, so only the latest generated article will be saved.
+If `szablon.html` was present the `podglad.html` based on it will be created.

 ## Customization